bipinKrishnan/ml-recipe-book/_build/html/_sources/translation.md

                 max_length=max_length,
             )

-            # convert target labels and predictions to text format for computing accuracy
+            # convert target labels and predictions to text format for computing the metric
             preds, labels = process_preds_and_labels(preds, batch['labels'])
-            # add the target labels and predictions of this batch to seqeval
+            # add the target labels and predictions of this batch to metric calculator
             metric.add_batch(predictions=preds, references=labels)
 ```